-- An operand may be entered only once for a command. - If an operand value contains parenthesis, the parenthesis must be balanced or single quotes must be used.
+- An operand may be entered only once for a command. - If an operand value contains parentheses, the parentheses must be balanced or single quotes must be used.
 Below is an example of balanced parentheses in the COMMAND operand:

 DEFACTN NAME(ACTN01), COMMAND(PRINT A FILE (NOCC)), ENV(GOM)